OpenEugene/openboard/back/README.md

 ## Getting Started (Easy Mode)

 The following scripts should be working for Bash on Linux, WSL, and Darwin.
+When installing the database, the suggested defaults for this project are: dbname = "openeug_openb_dev", and dbuser = "openeug_openbdev".

 ```shell
 ./tools/install-go